happy family

 John froze mid-step and turned.
 Eddie's face had gone pale, eyes wide, hands pushing the doll into his chest like it might keep his heart in place.

-"Those things are d-dangerous!
+"Those things are dangerous!
 Don't touch them!"
 Eddie's breath quivered with each word.

-"Okay.
-Okay...
-I'm backing off..."
+"Alright."
 John raised both hands, palms out.
 Once he had returned to the kids' sides, John continued, quieter now: "I'm sorry I didn't believe you.
-But... what are those?"
+But... what are they?"

-Eddie didn't answer.
-He turned away and stared at the ground as if it held the secrets of the time travelers.
-John waited, but the silence stretched.
-Finally, Eddie said: "Just stay away from them."
-It sounded rehearsed.
+Eddie turned away and stared at the ground as if it held the secrets of the time travelers.
+When the lad finally spoke, the words sounded rehearsed.
+"Just stay away from them."

 The three of them tried not to think about the lights anymore.
 They pushed through the heavy wooden doors of Warren's tailor shop and into the warm scent of cotton and polished floorboards.
-J.J. bounded ahead, diving into a rack of vests like he'd find buried treasure in there.
-John found himself joining in for a while as J.J. made a game out of matching colors and throwing together absurd outfits just to make Eddie crack a smile.
+J.J. immediately dove into a rack of vests, holding up ridiculous combinations for approval.
+John found himself joining in for a while-- better to keep the mood up-- before steering Eddie toward sturdier things.

 Eddie followed slower, his eyes scanning the corners and shelves.
 He picked things that fit and looked durable, clothes that covered him well.
-His eyes seemed focused only on the price tags... and the strict ban against anything red.
-Eddie rejected three shirts in a row with even the slightest stitch of red, putting them back on the shelves with gentle care.
+The lad's eyes lingered on the price tags.
+And nothing red-- three shirts went back on the shelf with gentle care at the faintest trace of crimson.
 John's eyes drifted back to those blinking red lights just outside the shop.
-He gave Eddie a nod and gently nudged towards warm oranges and soft browns that made the tension in Eddie's shoulders loosen up.
+He gave Eddie a nod and gently nudged towards cool blues and soft browns that made the tension in Eddie's shoulders loosen up.

 John's heart sank.
 He set the papers down and sat on the couch next to Eddie.
-"I don't think that's a good idea."
+"I don't think that would be wise."

 Eddie shivered.
 "Why not?"